 Budapest.
-Known for stag parties and cheap booze.
+Often known for stag parties and cheap booze.

-When you’re wandering around Budapest, though it would be hard to miss, a trip to The Danube river and the Chain bridge is a must, especially if you’re around at night when everything is lit up.
-Whilst you’re there take a wander over the bridge to the Buda side of the city and have a trip up the funicular to visit the impressive Buda castle to get panoramic views and have a break from the bustling Pest.
+When wandering around Budapest – though it would be hard to miss – a trip to The Danube river and the Chain bridge is a must, especially if you’re around at night when everything is lit up.
+Whilst there, head over the bridge to the Buda side of the city and have a trip up the funicular to visit the impressive Buda castle to get panoramic views away from the bustling Pest side.

-Whilst the thermal baths are infamous with Budapest, the most popular and well-known has to be the lavish Széchenyi thermal bath.
-But which one you decide to take a dip in really depends on personal taste and the atmosphere you’re looking for.
-Széchenyi boasts swish architecture and 3 heated pools; so there’s enough space for the large footfall of both locals and tourists who populate this hotspot on a daily basis.
+Whilst the thermal baths are infamous with Budapest, the most popular and well-known has to be the lavish Széchenyi Thermal Bath.
+Which of the many baths you decide to take a dip in, really depends on personal taste and the atmosphere you’re looking for.
+Széchenyi boasts swish architecture and three heated pools; so there’s enough space for the large footfall of locals and tourists who populate this hotspot on a daily basis.

-Budapest’s Parliament is another example of their elaborate and grand architecture, and it makes for a pretty impressive backdrop when in Buda.
+Budapest’s Parliament makes an impressive backdrop when in Buda.
 If you do decide to go on a tour of the Parliament, expect to see many of the sumptuously decorated rooms and catch a glimpse of the Holy Crown of Hungary.

-In terms of accommodation, if you’re after the hilltop views, picturesque photo ops, and a more relaxed pace, make sure you stay on the Buda side of the city.
-But if you’re prefer the hustle and bustle of a capital city, stay in Pest and take advantage of the many ruin pubs and garden clubs on offer.
+In terms of accommodation, if you’re after the hilltop views, picturesque photo opps, and a more relaxed pace, make sure you stay on the Buda side of the city.
+But if you prefer the hustle and bustle of a capital city, stay in Pest and take advantage of the many ruin pubs and garden clubs on offer.